invinst/invisible-flow/readme.md

 If you see a populated table, you should be all set up!

 ### Flask Database Migrations
-1. Make desired change to the SQLAlchemy entities in `invisible_flow/entities`.
+1. Make desired change to the SQLAlchemy models in `invisible_flow/copa`.

 2. Follow the steps in the previous section to enter your locally running Docker container, then change into the `invisible_flow` directory: `cd invisible_flow`.